Cronulla Suburb Profile

 Cronulla has easy access to some of the best beaches in Sydney, attracting swimmers, surfers, sun bathers and anyone else who just can’t get enough of the sea.

-Cronulla Beach and North Cronulla Beach are just a hop from the town centre and offer excellent walking, swimming and surfing opportunities.
-Then there’s Shark Island, a famous bodyboarding spot popular among advanced and expert boarders looking for a challenge.
-Parks, pools and tidal baths make up much of the rest of coastal Cronulla, and the 4 km Cronulla Esplanade Walk is a favourite among morning joggers.
+Cronulla Beach and North Cronulla Beach are just a short walk from the town centre and offer excellent walking, swimming and surfing opportunities.
+Then there’s Shark Island, a famous body boarding spot popular among advanced and expert boarders looking for a challenge.
+Parks, pools and tidal baths make up much of the rest of coastal Cronulla, and the 4 km Cronulla Esplanade Walk is a favourite among morning walkers & joggers.

 Food and dining